retentioneering/retentioneering-tools/docs/source/clustering.rst

 .. image:: _static/clustering/clustering_0.svg

 By default it shows the relative size of each cluster.
-We can add convertion to any specified event to the clusters statistics using parameter targets, where we can specify target events.
+We can add conversion to any specified event to the clusters statistics using parameter targets, where we can specify target events.
-High-level overview bar plot will now include convertion rate (% of users within the cluster who have specified event at least once) for specified target:
+High-level overview bar plot will now include conversion rate (% of users within the cluster who have specified event at least once) for specified target:

 .. code:: ipython3